SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `complib`

-    The library used for compression
+    The library used for compression.
+Choose between *zlib*, *blosc*, and *lzo*.
+    Note that 'blosc' and 'lzo' are usually faster than 'zlib' but it may be the case that you can no longer open your hdf5 files with third-party applications that do not rely on PyTables.

 * `purge_duplicate_comments`